Large Diamagnetism and Electromagnetic Duality in Two-dimensional Dirac Electron System

-A new 2D DES as a bulk form, $\alpha$-(BETS)$_{2}$I$_{3}$~\cite{Kato1991}, which we found at ambient pressure, can be a feasible test material for studying the awaited electromagnetic properties.
-This is composed of bis(ethylenedithio)tetraselenafulvalene (BETS) molecules that have Se atoms (Fig.~\ref{fig:Dirac}~(a))~\cite{Inokuchi1995,Hiraki2011}.
+$\alpha$-(BETS)$_{2}$I$_{3}$ is composed of bis(ethylenedithio)tetraselenafulvalene (BETS) molecules that contain Se atoms (Fig.~\ref{fig:Dirac}~(a))~\cite{Inokuchi1995,Hiraki2011}.
 The structure is isomorphous with $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$, as shown in Fig.~\ref{fig:Dirac}~(b).
-The spatially large distribution of the molecular orbital of BETS contrasting to BEDT-TTF yields uncorrelated characteristics of electrons and prevents instabilities toward charge ordering or excitonic orders observed in $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$~\cite{Hirata2017}.
-This noninteracting character enables us to extract the ideal physics of DES by a theoretical and quantitative analysis.
+The molecular orbital of BETS is spatially larger than that of BEDT-TTF, which yields uncorrelated electron characteristics and prevents the instabilities toward charge ordering or excitonic orders observed in $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$~\cite{Hirata2017}.
+This noninteracting character enables us to extract the ideal physics of DES through theoretical and quantitative analysis.

-In this Letter, we demonstrate the magnetic and transport properties of the 2D DES organic conductor, $\alpha$-(BETS)$_{2}$I$_{3}$.
-The magnetic susceptibility $\chi$ is strongly anisotropic, and we derived a large orbital diamagnetism ($\chi_\mathrm{orb}$) by changing the field direction, which is theoretically predicted but had never been examined experimentally.
-The $\chi_\mathrm{orb}$ shows quantitative agreement with the theory for $T>50$ K, where the dc-conductivity ($\sigma_\mathrm{dc}$) per sheet is independent of temperature with the values of $e^{2}/h$.
-The $-T\chi_\mathrm{orb}$ scales to $\sigma_\mathrm{dc}$ for a wide temperature range, showing an electromagnetic duality due to space--time symmetry in DES which is analogous to the Lorentz covariance in QED.

-Black plates of $\alpha$-(BETS)$_{2}$I$_{3}$ were obtained by galvanostatic electrochemical oxidation (with a constant current of 1.5 $\mu$A) of BETS in chlorobenzene and 2\%(vol) methanol solution of $^{13}$C$_{2}$-BETS and (n-C$_{4}$H$_{9}$)NI$_{3}$ using Pt electrodes ($\phi$1 mm) at 30 $^{\circ}$C. For $^{13}$C-NMR measurements, we synthesized $^{13}$C-enriched ($>99.9$ \%) BETS molecules, where the central double-bonded carbon atoms were substituted by $^{13}$C isotopes using $^{13}$C-enriched triphosgene as a starting compound.
-Resistance was measured by a conventional dc method with six probes applying an electrical current along $a$.
-For the Hall conductivity measurements, the magnetic fields were applied in the direction normal to the 2D plane.
-Susceptibility was measured using a SQUID magnetometer.
-NMR experiments were performed under magnetic fields of $\sim 8$ T.